 Wildlife viewing in the Everglades is nothing new.
-Nature enthusiasts and outdoor adventurers have enjoyed the sights and sounds of South Florida’s most exciting natural attraction for centuries, exploring the shallow waters by airboat, canoe, even by foot.
+Nature enthusiasts and outdoor adventurers have enjoyed the sights and sounds of South Florida’s most exciting natural attraction for centuries, exploring the shallow waters by airboat, canoe, and even by foot.
 To those who hold a special passion for birding, nothing compares to the two million acre wetland ecosystem, and Everglades bird watching is unparalleled.
-With over 350 bird species alone, scores of long legged wading birds, Cormorants, Purple Gallinules and more can be enjoyed year round, making a trip through the ‘glades about as spectacular as can be imagined.
+With over 350 bird species alone, scores of long-legged wading birds, Cormorants, Purple Gallinules, and more can be enjoyed year-round, making a trip through the ‘glades about as spectacular as can be imagined.

 A Top 10 Birding Location In the World – The Florida Everglades

-Of course, Everglades bird watching wouldn’t be complete without viewing a few long legged wading birds, beloved inhabitants of the glades, despite massive reduction in the number of breeding pairs.
+Of course, Everglades bird watching wouldn’t be complete without viewing a few long-legged wading birds, beloved inhabitants of the glades, despite a massive reduction in the number of breeding pairs.
 The largest of all wading birds found in the Everglades is the Great Blue Heron.
-With a six-foot wingspan, this iconic species stands four feet tall, and is often seen stalking fish and insects by wading in the shallow water.
-Another efficient hunter, the Great White Egret is the second largest wading bird found in the Everglades, often seen flying slowly and purposely through the sky.
+With a six-foot wingspan, this iconic species stands four feet tall and is often seen stalking fish and insects by wading in the shallow water.
+Another efficient hunter, the Great White Egret is the second-largest wading bird found in the Everglades, often seen flying slowly and purposely through the sky.
 Standing at just over four feet, The Great White Egret has a wingspan that reaches fifty inches in length.
-A symbol of the National Audubon Society, the Great Egret joins other iconic birds like the Snowy Egret, Small Blue Heron and Roseate Spoonbill, distinguished by its spoon-like bill and pink plumage.
+A symbol of the National Audubon Society, the Great Egret joins other iconic birds like the Snowy Egret, Small Blue Heron, and Roseate Spoonbill, distinguished by its spoon-like bill and pink plumage.

 The Anhinga – sometimes called “snakebird”, just might startle you if you’re lucky enough to catch one hunting for food.
 With long, sleek black necks poking out of the water, the Anhinga is often misidentified as a snake.
 Birds of prey like the Osprey and Bald Eagle are also exciting to see in person, particularly when diving toward the water to snatch a favorite food.
 With so many different species, it helps to have an Everglades bird species list to get you started.
 Here’s one adapted from the National Park Service.